shutterstock/public-api-javascript-sdk/docs/CatalogApi.md

 const queryParams = {
   'page': 1, // Number | Page number
   'per_page': 20, // Number | Number of results per page
-  'sort': "newest" // String | Sort by
+  'sort': "newest", // String | Sort by
+  'shared': false // Boolean | Set to true to omit collections that you own and return only collections  that are shared with you
 };

 api.getCollections(queryParams)